vinsworldcom/nppQuickText/README.md

 ## Usage

-Assign a shortcut key to the Plugins => QuickText => Replace Tag menu to use QuickText tags from within the current Notepad++ document.
+Assign a shortcut key to the Plugins => QuickText => Replace Snip menu to use QuickText snips from within the current Notepad++ document.

-If the Replace Tag hotkey is used and there is no text before it or no valid expansion for the text before it, the Replace Tag hotkey character is inserted.
-For example, using "Tab" as the key with no valid expansion just inserts a tab (as if Tab key press).
+If the "Replace Snip" hotkey is used and there is no text before it or no valid expansion for the text before it, the "Replace Snip" hotkey character is inserted.
+For example, using `Tab` as the key with no valid expansion just inserts a tab (as if `Tab` key press).

-Once a Tag is inserted, you can use the Replace Tag hotkey again and again to navigate through the hotspots in the inserted Tag snippet.
+Once a snip is inserted, you can use the "Replace Snip" hotkey again and again to navigate through the hotspots in the inserted snippet.

-**NOTE:**  Tab can now be used again as the Replace Tag hotkey.
+**NOTE:**  `Tab` can now be used again as the "Replace Snip" hotkey.
            There is no default.

 ## Customization

 Settings:

-Use to configure Tags for languages.
+Use to configure Snips for languages.
-+ **Use Scintilla Autocomplete**: uses Scintilla autocomplete while typing to suggest tags for the current language.
-Without this enabled, you need to trigger the Replace Tag hotkey to get the autocomplete list or just type a Tag from memory.
++ **Use Scintilla Autocomplete**: uses Scintilla autocomplete while typing to suggest snips for the current language.
+Without this enabled, you need to trigger the "Replace Snip" hotkey to get the autocomplete list or just type a snip from memory.
-+ **Auto Insert Autocomplete**: when a tag is completed from a Scintilla autocompletion, expand the tag.
-Without this enabled, you need to trigger the Replace Tag hotkey again to expand the Tag.
++ **Auto Insert Autocomplete**: when a snip is completed from a Scintilla autocompletion, expand the snip.
+Without this enabled, you need to trigger the "Replace Snip" hotkey again to expand the snip.
 + **Convert Tabs (N++ setting)**: convert any `Tab` characters in the "Substitution Text" to spaces based on Notepad++ settings for the current language.
 If Notepad++ does not replace tabs for the current language, this